 After beating the first of the original two worlds, you actually unlock a third, but we’re going to go strictly in order here in the Retrospective.
-That means it’s on to the second world, which features a tall, dark castle and nothing else to tell you which film it’s from.
+That means it’s on to the second world, which features a tall, dark castle on the map and nothing else to tell you which film it’s from.
 This visual shorthand is accurate after a fashion, as there is nothing outside the walls from here until KHX, despite this world appearing in multiple games (and even in KHX, we only see forest!).
 Stop questioning the existence of things outside the walls.
 We have always been at war with Time Warner. (more…)

 Buzi abandoned us almost the moment after we lost our sweet ride, and the rest of us limped north to Talonsburg, a town that had been constructed by the advance team from our World.
 Unsurprisingly, it was just a small base and a runway, but since so many people seem to know about it, it’s confusing that it hasn’t been taken out yet.
 Inside, we found Dr. Quacer, who told us that the last member of the party, Borgin, had already gone ahead to Goht, the continent housing the final Masters.
 Unfortunately, Goht was guarded by a Barrier that was keeping the Talon2 out, and Borgin had only gotten in through the magic of NPC immunity to roadblocks.
 Quacer learned the Talon had been destroyed, but didn’t seem that pooped about it, since he simply launched his artificial copy, the Talon2, and we were back in business!
 It’s like the original ship never even crashed.

 No, really, they pretend like it never happened most of the time, even calling it the “Talon” for the rest of the game. (more…)